We Fight For Slip And Fall Victims

 The moments following a slip and fall accident are the most important to your claim.
 After a slip and fall accident, the property owner will take steps to remedy the dangerous condition.
 For example, if you slip on a puddle of spilled milk in the supermarket, the store manager will direct an employee to clean the spill immediately.
 Of course, the supermarket does not want another customer to fall, but it is also altering or even destroying any evidence of the dangerous condition that caused your injuries.
 Your testimony that a spill existed is not necessarily enough to succeed.

-At George∙Gesten∙McDonald, we know what it takes for your slip and fall case to succeed and we will aggressively pursue your case for you.
-We will immediately begin working to protect your rights, preserve evidence, and build the foundation of a strong slip and fall case.
+At GGM, we know what it takes for your slip and fall case to succeed, and we will aggressively pursue your case for you.
+We will immediately begin working to protect your rights, preserve evidence and build the foundation of a strong slip and fall case.

-- Consult your attorney.
+- Consult Your Attorney.
 Having an experienced personal injury attorney on your side is the best thing you can do to protect your rights.
-At George∙Gesten∙McDonald our Personal Injury Practice Group represents only accident victims, NEVER insurance companies.
+At GGM, our Personal Injury Practice Group represents only accident victims, NEVER insurance companies.
 We are well-versed in the entire claims process from pre-suit investigations to jury trials.
-Battling with an insurance company is an intimidating hassle that leaves victims frustrated, under compensated, and defeated.
+Battling an insurance company can be an intimidating hassle that may leave you frustrated, undercompensated and defeated.
+We are not intimidated by insurance companies.
 We navigate the claims process for our clients through comprehensive representation.
-From gathering evidence and consulting with experts to inspecting the premises where your accident occurred, to tracking your medical treatment ensuring your claim is properly documented and fighting for the compensation you deserve, George∙Gesten∙McDonald has your back.
+From gathering evidence and consulting with experts to inspecting the premises where your accident occurred, to tracking your medical treatment ensuring your claim is properly documented and fighting for the compensation you deserve, GGM has your back.

-Call us toll free at (833) 346-3587 to speak with a member of our Personal Injury Practice Group for your free consultation.
+Call us toll-free at (833) FIND-JUSTICE to speak with a member of our Personal Injury Practice Group for your free consultation.
 Do not delay!
-There are important deadlines associated with every personal injury case, including a Statute of Limitations.
+There are important deadlines associated with every personal injury case, including a statute of limitations.
 Long delays, large gaps in your medical treatment and unsecured benefits may damage your case if you file a lawsuit seeking compensation for your injuries.